py5coding/py5book/reference/sketch_frame_count.md

 ## Description

-The system variable `frame_count` contains the number of frames that have been displayed since the program started.
+The variable `frame_count` contains the number of frames that have been displayed since the program started.
 Inside `setup()` the value is 0.
 Inside the first execution of `draw()` it is 1, and it will increase by 1 for every execution of `draw()` after that.

 Underlying Processing field: [frameCount](https://processing.org/reference/frameCount.html)

-Updated on March 06, 2023 02:49:26am UTC
+Updated on December 07, 2024 22:07:08pm UTC